 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+Non-Access Stratum: The Non-Access Stratum (NAS) is the stratum for the control plane between the UE and the 6G CN.

+Annex A.X.
+WT#1.1 Study the support for control signalling for 6G System